essevictorfrancisco/dosierigilo/README.md

-# dosierigilo
+# Dosierigilo
-To categorize files by placing them in folders by date
+To categorize files by placing them in folders by date.